 8> obtain the value of the Type 1 power headroom of the reference PUSCH transmission associated with the first TCI-State or TCI-UL-State for the corresponding uplink carrier as specified in clause 7.7 of TS 38.213[6] for NR Serving Cell.

 7> else if this Serving Cell is configured with multiple TRP PUSCH repetition:

+8> if phr-Type1Only is configured:

+9> obtain the value of the type 1 power headroom of the reference PUSCH transmission associated with the SRS-ResourceSet with a lower SRS-resourceSetID for the corresponding uplink carrier as specified in clause 7.7 of TS 38.213[6] for NR Serving Cell.

+8> else:

-8> obtain the value of the Type 1 power headroom of the reference PUSCH transmission associated with the SRS-ResourceSet with a lower SRS-resourceSetID or the value of the type 3 power headroom for the corresponding uplink carrier as specified in clause 7.7 of TS 38.213[6] for NR Serving Cell.
+9> obtain the value of the Type 1 power headroom of the reference PUSCH transmission associated with the SRS-ResourceSet with a lower SRS-resourceSetID or the value of the Type 3 power headroom for the corresponding uplink carrier as specified in clause 7.7 of TS 38.213[6] for NR Serving Cell.

 5> else: